Hedapang/astro_xray/README.md

 Users with macOS can use Docker to run eSASS on their computers and do not have to download the eSASS itself.
 See:
 [https://docs.docker.com/desktop/install/mac-install/](https://docs.docker.com/desktop/install/mac-install/)

-<u>Note that you should check your macOS version and make sure you have at least 4 GB of RAM.</u>
+<ins>Note that you should check your macOS version and make sure you have at least 4 GB of RAM.</ins>

 (1) Get Docker on your system